 Finally, on the last screen you want to select the “MTP USB Device” and then “Next.”

-The device driver will then install over the old one, and your Android device will be recognized as a multimedia device as seen now in the Devices and Printers control panel.
+The device driver will then install over the old one, and your Android device will be recognized as a multimedia device as seen now in the File Manager.

 Now whenever you open File Explorer you should see your Android device and be able to open it, browse the file system, and add or remove content as you like.